chrissix666/PythonScript-MKVSubExtractJellyParse/README.md

 Usage:
 1. Install MKVToolNix and Python 3; ensure both are in system PATH.
-2. Create a project folder.
+2. Create a project folder and put the MKVSubExtractJellyParse.py in there.
-3. Add mapping.txt (language normalization) and paths.txt (one folder per line, recursive).
+3. In the same folder put the mapping.txt (language normalization) and paths.txt (one folderpath per line, recursive).
-4. Run: python MKVSubExtractJellyParse.py
+4. Run: python MKVSubExtractJellyParse.py (with console or by double click with a .bat shortcut)
 5. Select subtitle filter: All / Text (.srt) / Image (.sub/.idx, .sup)
 6. Select mode: Simulate / Extract
 7. Review simulation output before extraction.